When Can We Travel To Australia In 2021?

 Sydney steals a lot of attention, but if travelling around Australia we absolutely recommend visiting Melbourne.
 Australia's second biggest urban hub has a European flair, unbeatable coffee culture, and a booming arts and culture scene that spans from graffiti artists to symphony orchestras.
 Travel to Melbourne and you'll see why it's been voted the world's most liveable city, and don't forget to munch on some avocado toast.
 Read more about things to do in Melbourne on our blog here!

-Although we can’t travel to Australia just yet, things are looking optimistic for the future.
+Although we can’t travel to Australia just yet, things are looking optimistic for the near future.
 Travel restrictions are beginning to ease and tourism will return with a surge in demand, so now is the time to get planning, especially if you want to travel Australia on a gap year or working holiday!

 If the Land Down Under sounds like your kind of adventure, click through to check out our Australia small group tours and working holiday packages here.
 With expertly crafted itineraries, the guidance of a knowledgable group leader, full end-to-end support, and a new group of friends to make memories with, our trips are the ultimate way to discover a new country!
 Oh, and did we mention that all of the activities on our itineraries are included?
 You heard right - everything we mention is included in the tour - no extra payments required.
 Travel with a group and enjoy the best of Australia, stress free.